emacsmirror/turtles/docs/source/contrib.rst

 Code contributions
 ------------------

-To contribute code to the project, open a `Pull Request`_.
+To contribute code to the project, open a `Pull Request`_ targeted to the ``dev`` branch.

-Before you do that, please make sure the any new features is covered by tests and that the tests pass.
+Before you do that, make sure the any new features is covered by tests and that the tests pass.

 To run the tests, install and setup `eldev`_, then run :command:`eldev test`.